2023 Most Popular General Visual & Performing Arts Bachelor's Degree Schools in the Southeast Region

 Of the 34 students majoring in visual arts at Longwood, 26% are male and 74% are female.

-Read full report on General Visual & Performing Arts at Longwood University
+Full General Visual & Performing Arts at Longwood University Report

-Stetson University did quite well in this year’s ranking of the most popular places for general visual and performing arts students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the small city of DeLand, Stetson is a private not-for-profit school with a small student population.
+Stetson University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree general visual and performing arts programs.
+Located in the city of DeLand, Stetson is a private not-for-profit college with a small student population.

 Of the 28 students majoring in visual arts at Stetson, 61% are male and 39% are female.